 1. Moves Amounts Not Paid to End of Loan.
 The option must permit borrowers to delay paying "covered amounts" until the mortgage loan is refinanced, the mortgaged property is sold, the term of the mortgage loan ends, or, for a mortgage loan insured by FHA, the mortgage insurance terminates.
-"Covered amounts" generally includes all principal and interest payments forborne under a payment forbearance program made available to borrowers impacted by the pandemic as well as all other principal and interest payments that are due and unpaid by a borrower impacted by the pandemic.
-"The term of the mortgage loan according to the obligation between the parties in effect when the borrower is offered the loss mitigation option.
+14 "Covered amounts" generally includes all principal and interest payments forborne under a payment forbearance program made available to borrowers impacted by the pandemic as well as all other principal and interest payments that are due and unpaid by a borrower impacted by the pandemic.
+"The term of the mortgage loan" means the term of the mortgage loan according to the obligation between the parties in effect when the borrower is offered the loss mitigation option.